funcx-faas/helm-chart/README.md

 development)

-### Configuring a funcx-endpoint in the K8s deployment
+### Creating endpoint secrets for a funcx endpoint in the K8s deployment

 TODO: this is messy and not part of the service install so i'm not sure if it should happen here or as part of the configuration section?